AG-Peter/BMBS_of_tri-ubiquitin/README.md

 This repository provides the python notebooks we used to analyse K48-linked tri-ubiquitin data.

+Furthermore we provide a small data subset which can be used to test the notebooks with.

 ## Publication Information:

 Titel: "Generating a conformational landscape of ubiquitin chains at atomistic resolution by back-mapping based sampling"